 Pain and stiffness in the joints are the most common symptoms.
-The pain is often worse after exercise and when you put weight or pressure on the joint.
+The pain is often worse:

-If you have osteoarthritis, your joints probably become stiffer and harder to move over time.
+With OA, your joints may become stiffer and harder to move over time.
 You may notice a rubbing, grating, or crackling sound when you move the joint.

-The phrase "morning stiffness" refers to the pain and stiffness you may feel when you first wake up in the morning.
-Stiffness usually lasts for 30 minutes or less.
-It is improved by mild activity that "warms up" the joint.
+"Morning stiffness" refers to the pain and stiffness you feel when you first wake up in the morning.
+Stiffness due to OA usually lasts for 30 minutes or less.
+It can last more than 30 minutes if there is inflammation in the joint.
+It often improves after activity, allowing the joint to "warm up."

-During the day, the pain may get worse when you're active and feel better when you are resting.
-After a while, the pain may be present when you are resting.
-It may even wake you up at night.
+During the day, the pain may get worse when you are active and feel better when you are resting.
+As OA gets worse, you may have pain even when you are resting.
+And it may wake you up at night.

 Some people might not have symptoms, even though x-rays show the changes of OA.